Frequently Asked Questions

 HOW MUCH ASSISTANCE CAN I RECEIVE?

-An eligible household may receive assistance for rent and/or utilities, including up to 12 months of past due rent and utilities, dating back to March 13, 2020.
-A tenant may be eligible up to an additional three months if necessary, to ensure housing stability for the household, subject to the availability of funds).
-Households must be re-certified every three months to continue receiving assistance.
+An eligible household may receive assistance for rent, including up to 12 months of past due rent, dating back to March 13, 2020.
+A tenant may be eligible for one month of forward/prospective rent if necessary, to ensure housing stability for the household, subject to the availability of funds.

 DOES THIS ASSISTANCE ONLY HELP WITH BACK RENT (ARREARS)?